Car Rental in Tauranga Airport, New Zealand

 Located at the head of a sheltered anchorage on the east coast of North Island, Tauranga stretches on the western side of Bay of Plenty, an area as bountiful today – of stunning scenery, horticultural produce and fish stock – as it was when Captain James Cook first sighted and named the bay.

-The Strand & The Mount by car hire in Tauranga Airport
+The Strand and The Mount

 Drive to the aptly named Fashion Island to people-watch and indulge in retail therapy, and follow the horde of shoppers that flock to other favourites like Palm Beach Plaza, Bay Central and Bayfair at Mount Maunganui, locally known as The Mount, a suburb to the north less than five minutes away.

 Being surrounded by horticultural land coupled with the locals’ love for eating out, Tauranga has a robust foodie culture.

-and drive to White Island and Rotorua
+Drive to White Island and Rotorua

 Holidaymakers who want to take it easy may opt for snorkel gear, fishing rod or kayak, or just frozen margarita and a good book.